 They found that drivers who eat and drink while staying behind the wheel are twice as likely to crash, with this risk rising for messy or hot foods and for foods that need to be unwrapped.
 Eating at the wheel often creates a physical diversion as well as diverting your attention by forcing you to take at least one hand off the wheel to carry the food or drink.

 Understand the UAE Law

 While eating when driving is not considered an illegal activity in UAE, there are laws in place for those who commit this offence.
-Being caught for eating behind the wheel will land you with a hefty fine as well as black points on your riving license.
+Being caught for eating behind the wheel will land you with a hefty fine as well as black points on your driving license.
 Ultimately, eating when driving or doing any secondary activity can put excessive pressure on the driver and also impact your driving capabilities.
 We recommend making a pit stop to indulge in a small snack break, as it is a safer option and will prevent you from being charged.
-During long drives, it is important to take short breaks to prevent yourself from fatigue.
+During long drives with your car rental in Dubai, it is important to take short breaks to prevent yourself from fatigue.